 - Few leaves of fresh basil or parsley chopped for garnish

 - Start by carefully slicing the chicken breasts lengthwise so you will have 4 pieces.

 - Then place chicken breasts between 2 pieces of plastic wrap and use a meat hammer to pound on the chicken to about ¼ inch thickness.

 - Season chicken with salt and pepper on both sides and set aside.

 - Next set up a dredging station.
 In a large shallow bowl, mix together the flour, cayenne, garlic powder and dried oregano.
 In another shallow bowl, whisk together the eggs and set aside.

-- Using a pair of tongs, coat 1 chicken breast at a time in the flour until well coated and then dredge chicken into the egg mixture, allowing excess to drip off.
+- Using a pair of tongs, coat 1 chicken breast at a time in the flour until well coated and then dredge chicken in the egg mixture, allowing any excess to drip off.
 Repeat with the rest of the chicken and set aside until pan is hot enough.

 - When chicken is done, remove to a plate and set aside.

-- In the same skillet, heat caramelize the garlic and red pepper flakes for about 1-2 minutes.
-You may want to add additional oil if using.
+- In the same skillet, saute garlic and red pepper flakes for about 1-2 minutes.
+You may want to add additional oil if needed.

-- Add white wine, chicken stock, lemon slices and juice of ½ lemon.
-Continue to cook on medium-high heat while using a spatula to scrape the meaty bits from the bottom of the pan.
-The sauce should reduce slightly and become thicker.
-Season with salt and pepper.
+- Add butter, white wine, chicken stock, lemon slices and lemon juice.
+Continue cooking on medium-high heat while using a spatula to scrape the meaty bits from the bottom of the pan.
+The sauce should reduce slightly and thicken.

 - Turn off heat and add capers and toss to coat.
 Season with salt and pepper and taste for seasoning.
 Add chicken cutlets back in and spoon sauce all over chicken.